logicmonitor/logicmonitor-api-mcp/README.md

 ## Available Tools

-The server provides **10 resource-based tools** that handle all CRUD operations through an `operation` parameter:
+The server provides **resource-based tools** that handle all CRUD operations through an `operation` parameter:

 ### Core Resource Tools